tape-testing/tape/readme.markdown

 The onFinish hook will get invoked when ALL tape tests have finished right before tape is about to print the test summary.

+## test.onFailure(fn)

+The onFailure hook will get invoked whenever any tape tests has failed.

 ## t.plan(n)

 Declare that `n` assertions should be run. `t.end()` will be called